Ghasak/WebDev/README.md

 This course includes hours of both learning & studying sections along with real life projects.
-Stop having to rely on frameworks like Bootstrap for your user interface and learn how to create your own layouts and utility classes to build custom responsive websites and app UIs.
+Stop having to rely on frameworks like Bootstrap for your user interface and learn how to create your own layouts and utility classes to build custom responsive websites end app UIs.

 - Basics of How website works
 - Setup & Tools